BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 ###### Exponentiation

 The **exponentiation** symbol `**`, also known as the **power** operator, calculates the value of the number on the left raised to the power of the number on the right.
-It results in a number equal to the the number on the left multiplied by its own value the number of times to the number on the right.
+It results in a number equal to the number on the left multiplied by its own value the number of times to the number on the right.

 ## Operator Precedence